joekrump/retrospective-board/README.md

 1. `npm install` // Installs package dependencies.
 1. Create an environment variable called `RETRO_SECRET` and store its value somewhere safe.
 It must be able to be accessed via `process.env.RETRO_SECRET` in the server code.
 If you do not do this, you will see an error when you try to access the app after running the steps below.
-1. `npm start` // Starts webpack dev server for the client-side code running on **localhost:8000**.
+1. `npm run start:dev-client` // Starts webpack dev server for the client-side code running on **localhost:4000**.
-1. `npm run start-server` // Starts the express server running locally.
+1. `npm run start:dev-server` // Starts the express server running locally.

 ## Server a build of the app over HTTPS using NGROK
 _This makes it easy for others to acess this app, running off your machine_